eclipse-edc/Connector/docs/developer/decision-records/2024-10-24-bidirectional-data-transfers/README.md

 ### On the Control Plane

-The `TransferType` object will be extended to contain another optional lproperty `responseChannelType`, which is encoded as follows:
+The `TransferType` object will be extended to contain another optional property `responseChannelType`, which is encoded as follows:

 ```
-DESTTYPE-FLOW/RESPONSETYPE, e.g. HttpData-PULL/gRpc
+DESTTYPE-FLOW-RESPONSETYPE, e.g. HttpData-PULL-gRpc
 ```

-In the catalog, every `DataSet` will be represented by `Distributions` both with and without the `responseChannelType`, e.g. `HttpData-PULL/gRpc` and `HttpData-PULL`.
+In the catalog, every `DataSet` will be represented by `Distributions` both with and without the `responseChannelType`, e.g. `HttpData-PULL-gRpc` and `HttpData-PULL`.
 This keeps consistency with the current data plane selection mechanism.

 ### Technical Considerations